Dynamic resource allocation in eukaryotic Resource Balance Analysis: RBA for eukaryotic cells

 Importantly, compartmentalization does not introduce nonlinear couplings between processes.
 All constraints remain affine in the decision variables.
 For each compartment, the RBA framework yields a set of constraints comprising, such as metabolite mass balances, enzyme capacity constraints, macromolecular synthesis constraints, and density constraints linking molecular content to compartment geometry.
 After normalization by the cell volume and elimination of auxiliary geometric variables, these compartment-level constraints can be assembled into a single cell-scale formulation.
 The resulting system closely mirrors the structure of the prokaryotic RBA problem, with additional linear constraints encoding compartmental organization.
 The key conceptual result is that compartmentalization does not alter the theoretical nature of the RBA problem.
 Under biologically reasonable assumptions, the eukaryotic RBA framework remains a linear, convex feasibility problem for a fixed growth rate.
 This ensures that genome-scale eukaryotic RBA models can, in principle, be solved efficiently using linear programming techniques.

-\begin{remark} Regarding the formulation of the RBA in the following, we first notice that a mitochondrion cannot be represented by a single compartment.
+Regarding the formulation of the eukaryotic RBA model, we first notice that a mitochondrion cannot be represented by a single compartment.
 Instead, at least two compartments must be introduced, such as the intermembrane space and the matrix.
 The matrix is associated with a single interface corresponding to the inner mitochondrial membrane.
-The intermembrane space has two interfaces: one with the matrix (the inner membrane) and one with the cytosol corresponding to the outer mitochondrial membrane. \end{remark}
+The intermembrane space has two interfaces: one with the matrix (the inner membrane) and one with the cytosol corresponding to the outer mitochondrial membrane.